-1.1.1.8 e-learning Use of portals (E.g. gov.mt) Definition of an Electronic Identity (and examples of usage) Definition of e-learning Definition of Learning Management Systems (e.g. Moodle) Advantages and Disadvantages of e-Learning 1.1.1.9 ICT in Science and Engineering Give an outline of the following: Design tools - CAD.
-Simulation - traffic, piloting (air and sea).
-Data tracking systems, telemetry.
-Geographic Information System (GIS).
-Weather forecasting.
+1.1.1.8 e-learning Use of portals (E.g. gov.mt) Definition of an Electronic Identity (and examples of usage) Definition of e-learning Definition of Learning Management Systems (e.g. Moodle) Advantages and Disadvantages of e-Learning 1.1.1.9 ICT in Science and Engineering Give an outline of the following: a.
+Design tools - CAD. b.
+Simulation - traffic, piloting (air and sea). c.
+Data tracking systems, telemetry. d.
+Geographic Information System (GIS). e.
+Weather forecasting. f.
 Statistical packages (e.g. SPSS).
 1.1.1.10 Health and Safety Computers and health - people are using ICT more than ever before and are hence exposed to hazards that were not common in the past Stress, Repetitive Strain Injury (RSI), Eyestrain, Extremely Low Frequency (ELF) radiation.
-The ergonomic environment - recommendations regarding the design of the ICT work environment Health and safety - a.
-Ownership of workspace by employees. b.
-Taking regular breaks from the working area. c.
+The ergonomic environment - recommendations regarding the design of the ICT work environment Health and safety - Ownership of workspace by employees.
+Taking regular breaks from the working area.
 Provision of the right furniture and equipment.
+The responsibilities of the employer.